tardate/LittleArduinoProjects/playground/StereoLightTrigger/README.md

 ### Behaviour

-For plots of received light to triggering, see the [LDRComparator](../../Electronics101/LDRComparator) project.
+For plots of received light to triggering, see the [LDR Comparator project](https://leap.tardate.com/electronics101/ldr/comparator/) project.
 It uses the same LDR wheatstone Bridge and monitors results with an Arduino.

 ### Construction